-Speculation is mounting over the possibility of a stock market bubble among companies offering AI services.
-Some observers fear history may be repeating itself, drawing parallels to the dot-com boom of the late 1990s, which ultimately collapsed in 2000 after internet stock prices soared on growth expectations that proved vastly overstated.
+We have seen recent fears over the possibility of a stock market bubble driven by the valuations of companies offering AI services.
+Some observers have drawn parallels to the dot-com bubble of the late 1990s, which burst in 2000 after internet stock prices soared on growth expectations that proved vastly overstated.

 Riding the AI infrastructure build out

 Research by JP Morgan projects that a total $5.4trn could be spent on data centres, AI infrastructure and related power supplies over the next five years1.
 Out of this figure JP Morgan projects that $1.5trn will be raised from high grade credit issuance.
-The companies raising such capital have become known as hyperscalers; the biggest include Amazon, Apple, Google, Meta, Microsoft, IBM and Oracle in the US and Alibaba, Huawei and Tencent in China2.
+The companies raising such capital have become known as hyperscalers and include Amazon, Apple, Google, Meta, Microsoft, IBM and Oracle2.

 Figure 1: How AI capex will likely be funded to 2030